“Pastor, come quickly! He’s going to kill himself!”

-Pastor and author Jarrid Wilson took his own life on Monday, Sept.
-9. Just hours before, the 30-year-old posted on social media that he would be officiating the funeral service of a woman who had committed suicide.
+Pastor and author Jarrid Wilson took his own life in the fall of 2019.
+Just hours before, the 30-year-old posted on social media that he would be officiating the funeral service of a woman who had committed suicide.

 “Officiating the funeral for a Jesus-loving woman who took her own life today,” Wilson wrote on Twitter.
 “Your prayers are greatly appreciated for the family.”

 Wilson, who along with his wife founded a faith-based organization to address mental health issues called “Anthem of Hope,” was open about his own struggles with depression and suicidal thoughts.
 Yet not everyone who struggles — particularly those within the Christian community — is as open as Wilson.

 We may assume that people considering suicide exist only outside the walls of the church, but they are in our congregations as well.

 Get the latest news and information by signing up for our N.C.
 Baptist newsletter.